People Keep Stopping at This South Portland, Maine, Intersection That Has No Stop Sign

 The first issue pops up with this intersection of Payne Road and the on-ramp for the Maine Turnpike Approach.
 People instinctively want to slow down and merge here.
-Even worse, many drivers decide to come to complete stop as well.
+Even worse, many drivers decide to come to a complete stop as well.
 Both driving moves are errors.
-There's no sign indicating a merge or stop because this right hand turn has its own lane.
+There's no sign indicating a merge or stop, because this right hand turn has its own lane.
 As the on-ramp continues, you'll then merge with the other lane.

 The second stretch of road that causes problems is the on-ramp funneling into the Maine Turnpike Approach.
 Here, you'll find a yield sign.
 What you'll also find is that a ton of drivers don't seem to understand that a yield sign is not the same as a merge sign.

-Because the on-ramp from Payne Road leads almost directly to the on-ramp for I-295, drivers often time make a bee line and stay the course.
+Because the on-ramp from Payne Road leads almost directly to the on-ramp for I-295, drivers often time make a beeline and stay the course.
 But the yield sign means you should be slowing or stopping for vehicles on the Maine Turnpike Approach, not the other way around.
 This is a consistent area of road rage amongst motorists.